svdoever/trainercoach-samples/Yoga90.md

 - Abdominals relaxed
 - Swallow a couple of times
 - Begin please, follow me (60 times) (teacher, clap and breathe to set the pace)
-- Keep seated where you are
-- **-- ADDITIONAL INSTRUCTIONS --**
-- If you are having a hard time moving just your belly, you feel your body bouncing all over the place, then in the second set, gently press the tops of your toes downward into the floor to help you stay more steady and grounded
-- Your face and mouth should be relaxed

-## ENDING MEDITATION

-### SETUP

-- We began our practice today with stillness and we end with stillness
-- Please come seated with your legs crossed and spine straight.
-Sit in lotus if you are able (teacher demonstrate)

 ### TIMEPOINTS